-In the middle left of the unit is the Gain Switch.
-This switch increases the voltage output of the gain stage in the amplifier by 10 dB.
-However, best sensitivity is achieved in the Low Gain setting.

-The gain option provides additional output power for test situations which require additional output.
+In the middle left is the Gain switch, which increases the voltage output of the gain stage in the amplifier by 10 dB.
+However, best sensitivity is achieved in the low gain setting.
+The gain option provides additional output power for test situations that require additional output.